 There is ample documentation that the climate change we are experiencing is due in part to the increased greenhouse gas (GHG) emissions.
 PlantWatch aims to inform the public of the effects of climate change and the simple actions we can take to reduce GHG emissions in our everyday lives.

-Can I be a citizen scientist?
+Can I be a community scientist?

 Anyone who is interested in learning more about plants can become a PlantWatch participant.
 PlantWatching is a fun activity for families, classrooms, naturalists, youth organizations and outdoors groups or anyone who just enjoys flowers and can't wait to get outdoors in the springtime!